Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: System Setup

 The mass testing of these 20-inch PMTs was conducted using a container system (see Figure \,\ref{fig:cs}) \cite{wonsak2021container} at the JUNO Pan-Asia testing and potting station in Zhongshan, China.
 Containers A and B are equipped with commercial electronics made by CAEN, located outside the containers, containing 36 individual channels (or drawers) each.
 Conversely, container D, which has 32 channels/drawer, is fitted with JUNO-designed electronics housed within, known as the 1F3 electronics (one electronics box servicing three PMT channels).

-For DCR measurements, containers A and B employ a discriminator and scalar to count PMT pulses at a threshold of 3\,mV.
-In contrast, container D utilizes the 1F3 electronics to measure DCR with a more precise threshold of approximately 2.0\,mV \cite{Liu:2022nhe}.
+For DCR measurements, containers A and B employ a discriminator and scalar to count PMT pulses at a threshold of 3 $\pm$ 1\,mV (around 0.3\,p.e.).
+In contrast, container D utilizes the 1F3 electronics to measure DCR with a more precise threshold of 2 $\pm$ 0.1\,mV (around 0.25\,p.e.) \cite{Liu:2022nhe}.
 The DCR is calculated by counting the PMT pulses over a 30-second interval, with results automatically retrieved by the data acquisition system based on the specified configuration.

 To maintain stable testing conditions, the containers are equipped with a high-power HVAC (heating, ventilation, and air conditioning) system, which regulates the internal temperature to within 1 $^\circ$C~ across a range of -20 $^\circ$C~to +45 $^\circ$C. Temperature sensors monitor all channels, with periodic readings taken every 60 seconds, achieving an accuracy of 0.25 $^\circ$C. During routine PMT tests, only container D operates under controlled conditions at 22 $^\circ$C\, to ensure that the 1F3 electronics function in an environment similar to that of the JUNO detector, as they generate approximately 10\,W of heat per channel.
 Containers A and B, however, are mostly operated without the HVAC and are subject to the ambient conditions of the warehouse, typically averaging 25 $^\circ$C~(with fluctuations between 22 $^\circ$C to 26 $^\circ$C).